FYI: If you buy something through a link on this site I may earn a commission - at NO extra cost to you.

 Surgery Surgery, and the accompanying anesthesia and lack of activity during the recovery period, can cause your pups' digestive system to slow down - this may result in constipation.
 It's something worth remembering in the days after your pup has been spayed or neutered.

-How To Treat Puppy Constipation
+How To Treat A Constipated Puppy

 If, in spite of your best efforts, your pup becomes constipated there are some straightforward remedies that should get his bowels moving fairly quickly.